-Traversing from east to west across nearly the entire state of Idaho, the Main Salmon River slices through one of America’s famed wilderness landscapes.
+Traversing from east to west across nearly the entire state of Idaho, Wet Planet’s Salmon River Idaho rafting trip slices through one of America’s famed wilderness landscapes.
 The river’s reputation for deep canyons, rugged terrain, and challenging whitewater rapids originally gave the area the name “River of No Return Wilderness.”
 Today, modern-day adventure seekers and outdoor enthusiasts prize the river’s gentle, yet exciting, character as one of the most memorable multi-day rafting trips in the world.

 In over 15 years of river guiding and international paddling trips, I had never floated the Main Salmon River.
 Until last summer.
 So many incredible multi-day river trips can be found throughout the Western United States.
 I asked, why should I spend a week on the Main Salmon River?

 Here are just a few reasons that I discovered.

 - Beaches.
 Big, white, sandy beaches for camping, playing games, and digging in one’s toes with a happy hour beverage in hand.